hexdump0815/imagebuilder/doc/from-debian-stable-to-testing-etc.md

 if any or most probably most of the commands above fail with errors then most probably the is no self built mesa installed and activated on the system

-## steps to be done to go from bullseye=stable to bookworm=testing
+## steps to be done to go from bookworm=stable to trixie=testing

-- replace bullseye with bookworm in /etc/apt/sources.list
+- replace bookworm with trixie in /etc/apt/sources.list
 - run the following commands in this order (best not in xorg but in a regular framebuffer terminal to avoid potential trouble during the update):
 ```